-Ovarian cysts commonly occur in females of all ages but are most common between puberty and menopause.
+Ovarian cysts may occur in females of all ages but are most common between puberty and menopause.
 Some fluid-filled sacs develop during the normal menstrual cycle (period).
-Cysts often go undiagnosed or will dissolve on their own.
-The cysts are typically small (approximately 2 to 20 mm), but they can grow larger.
+These cysts often go undiagnosed or will dissolve on their own.
+They are typically small (approximately 2 to 20 mm), but they can grow larger.

 What are the different types of Adolescent Ovarian Cysts?